List of schools in Zambia

 The following is a list of notable schools in Zambia.

-All schools in Zambia whether public or private or community based are registered with the Ministry of General Education (MOGE).
-The Mandate of the Ministry of General Education (MoGE) is to formulate and implement Education and Science Policies, set and enforce standards and regulations, licence, supervise and provide education and skills development, as well as promote science, technology and innovation education.
+All schools in Zambia whether public or private or community based are registered with the Ministry of Education (MOE).
+The Mandate of the Ministry of Education (MOE) is to formulate and implement Education and Science Policies, set and enforce standards and regulations, licence, supervise and provide education and skills development, as well as promote science, technology and innovation education.